 How did this get started?

-About two years ago, my daughter was 14 and started to use “like” and “y’know”; I didn’t want her to fall into this verbal trap and have my son start doing it, too.
+[When] my daughter was 14, [she] started to use “like” and “y’know.”
+I didn’t want her to fall into this verbal trap and have my son start doing it, too.
 That same week, a colleague reached out to me about three competent women who [made him cringe] when he heard them talk because they used filler words and uptalk.
 I felt like there should be a solution.
 I hooked up with a friend and said, “What if there was an app that used voice recognition technology to work on pacing and word choice?”

 How can an actor use this?